- Last Updated on Friday, 22 January 2016 18:32

 The GNU General Public License (GNU GPL or GPL) is the most widely used free software license.
 It guarantees end users (individuals, organizations, companies) the freedoms to use, study, share (copy), and modify the software.
 Modifications and additions made to the software must generally be distributed under the same license.

 QCAD is distributed with an optional set of exceptions which extend the freedoms granted by the GPLv3.

-As an example, we distribute a package called 'QCAD Professional' which contains the QCAD application under GPLv3, bundled together with proprietary extensions:
+For example, we distribute the software product called 'QCAD Professional' which contains the QCAD application under GPLv3, bundled together with proprietary extensions as outlined above.

 To develop open source or commercial/proprietary plugins or script add-ons for QCAD, you don't require any special developer license.
 Your plugins and add-ons may be distributed together with QCAD, under any license you choose (see GPLv3 exceptions).
-You may for example distribute the open source portion of QCAD (under GPLv3), together with your own, proprietary plugins for a license fee of your choice.
+You may for example distribute the QCAD Community Edition (under GPLv3), together with your own, proprietary plugins and charge the end user a license fee of your choice.
 Such a package must contain the GPLv3 license file as well as the GPLv3 exceptions file.